Want to Be a Champion for Our Ocean?

 A big part of turning things around will include getting more people involved around the country and across the globe, and not just those who live on the coast.

-The training will cover plastic pollution, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.
+The training covers watershed health, plastic pollution, the ocean as a solution to climate change, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.

-May 21, 2020: Course Intro and the Power of Storytelling
+Module 1: Course Intro and the Power of Storytelling (September 29th, 2022)

 - Introduction and course overview